Labour accused of 'bowing to the mob' over Israel arms ban after 'Hamas gunmen hijack food aid trucks'

 Israeli forces captured the Rafah Crossing in May and it has remained closed ever since.

-The British Red Cross says that "only a trickle of aid is reaching the area" since the entry point was closed, "exacerbating a humanitarian disaster".
+The British Red Cross claims that "only a trickle of aid is reaching the area" since the entry point was closed but this is fiercely contested.

 Before aid trucks can be transported to civilian areas in Gaza, they have to be cleared for entry by Israeli forces on the Egyptian side.